prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

   different currency, but this is not currently supported by the implementation.

-  .. ts:def:: Payback
+  .. ts:def:: Recoup

-    interface Payback {
+    interface Recoup {
       // hash of the public key of the denomination that is being revoked under
-      // emergency protocol (see /payback).
+      // emergency protocol (see /recoup).
       h_denom_pub: HashCode;

       // We do not include any signature here, as the primary use-case for
       // this emergency involves the exchange having lost its signing keys,
       // so such a signature here would be pretty worthless.
 However, the
-      // exchange will not honor /payback requests unless they are for
+      // exchange will not honor /recoup requests unless they are for
       // denomination keys listed here.
     }